LAlex14/Vue-Course--Practice-/README.md

 ### - Earlier I discovered what is React.Js and how it works.
 I also heard that VueJS mixes the best of React and Angular, because of that, I decided to start an online course about it.

-### - In this repository I will upload the practical projects i've done over the course and i'll try to specify what proprietes i used for each.
+### - In this repository I will upload the practical projects I've done over the VueJS course and I'll try to specify what properties I used for each.

 ### - Vue features that I used in the course project `The Learning Resources App`: